fgx/fgx-map-hacking/fgx-map-ng/README.txt

 The current map server is working, so the goal of this project is to combine the efforts together

+Roles
+ - Its a toolkit, so the idea is u chackit out, and use different parts,
+ - eg marble map and desktop required for  local playground
+ - a server is aa import or configuration

 -------------------------------------
 Goal